American Tunics: Utility

 Dress Garment

-The tunic was a garment which could be used fir play, but could also be worn for more formal events by younger boys.
-We also see fancy, dress tunics that were made for formmal occassion.
+The tunic was a garment which could be used for play, but could also be worn for more formal events by younger boys.
+THis depended kargely on the gabric used and the trim.
+We see fancy, dress tunics that were clearly made for formmal occassion.
 Often the basic garment was the same, only with fancy trim added to create dressy tunics.
+Some tunics had copius ruffeled and lace trimed decorative elements.
 The fabric used could also be different.
 These may have been the boy's party outfit or dressiest grment.
 We see basic tunic suits trimmed with copious amounts of lace.
-This seems rather popular for white tunic suits.
+This seems rather popular for white tunic suits made in light-weight fabrics for summer wear.
+We also see tunics done in heavier, dark materiaks, but they do not seem as common as the white ones.
+We note the dressy white tunic suits commonly worn with long stockings, both black and white long stockings.
+Both were considered appropriate for formal dress at the time.
+Socks were less common for formal wear.

 Schoolwear